ecen/ecen.github.io/_projects/data-structures/data-structures.md

 author_profile: true
 permalink: /data-structures/
 redirect_from: /portfolio/data-structures/
-intro: "Overview of Data Structures equivalent to an entry level course on the subject.
+description: "An overview of data structures covering the same topics as an entry level course.
+Useful companion for any such course.

 __Only available in Swedish.__"